 I was born in 1979 with a learning disability and lots of health problems, including a genetic disorder that normally makes people's kidneys fail before they are 50.
 So I have always known kidney failure was going to happen.

 My health started to get really bad in my 30s.
 I was feeling unwell, no energy - not myself.
 The doctors said I would need to get ready for dialysis.
 When they explained what this meant, I said I didn't want to have to go to hospital every day.
 That would have made me very unhappy.
-The doctors listening and instead of dialysis they put on a very special diet.
+The doctors listened and instead of dialysis they put me on a very special diet.
 No chocolate, no cheese, no nice things.
 It was hard, but it worked - for two years!
 Everybody was so proud of me.
 So that made me proud of myself.

 Eventually the hospital staff said it was time to get on the list for a transplant.
 I was so scared and worries.
 I felt sick with anxiety and they could see this.
 I was amazed by how they helped me though.